 Prescribed burn planned on Lake Okeechobee

-The Florida Fish and Wildlife Conservation Commission (FWC), in coordination with the South Florida Water Management District, plans to conduct a prescribed burn in Moonshine Bay Marsh on the west side of Lake Okeechobee this week, weather permitting.
+The Florida Fish and Wildlife Conservation Commission (FWC), in coordination with the South Florida Water Management District (SFWMD), plan to conduct a prescribed burn in the Northwest Marsh on the north side of Lake Okeechobee this week, weather permitting.
 All burn activities will be reviewed and authorized by the Florida Forest Service.
-The burn area is approximately 1,500 to 1,700 acres and includes 582 acres of cattail that was managed with herbicide in November 2020 along with adjacent green cattail and other associated vegetation.
+The burn area is approximately 200 acres, which includes cattail that was managed with herbicide in October 2022, along with adjacent green cattail and other associated vegetation.

 For more information, contact the FWC’s Okeechobee Field Office at 863-462-5190.
 Learn about prescribed fire by going to MyFWC.com, clicking on “Wildlife & Habitats” and then “Prescribed Fire.”
 On that page, you can find information about how prescribed burns benefit wildlife and people.